Topological Transition on the Conformal Manifold: Introduction

 The topological transition is similar to the standard second-order phase transition, and yet it is different in many aspects.
 It is similar in that the gapless states on both sides differ by a topological order, much as a (1+1)$d$ massive Majorana fermions with $m>0$ and $m<0$ do.
 However, the gap in a topological transition is always exactly zero, and the CFT data ({\it e.g.} the spectrum and the quantum numbers of the local operators) change continuously as we vary the exactly marginal coupling $g$.
 Another resemblance is that while the order and the disorder operators both have power-law two-point functions along the topological transition, their critical exponents cross over with each other at the transition point ${\cal F}[0]$.
 This is to be contrasted with the standard order-disorder phase transition where in one phase the order operators have asymptotic constant correlations while the disorder operators have exponentially decaying correlations, and vice versa in the other phase.

 The topological transition ${\cal F}[-g] \to {\cal F}[0]\to {\cal F}[g]$ has a parallel story in the bosonized picture.
 The bosonization and fermionization maps in (1+1)$d$ quantum field theory have been recently revisited from a more modern point of view \cite{Gaiotto:2015zta,Bhardwaj:2016clt,Kapustin:2017jrc,Thorngren:2018bhj,Karch:2019lnn,yujitasi}, which we will review in Section \ref{sec:bosferm}.
 Let ${\cal B}[g]$ be the bosonization of ${\cal F}[g]$ by gauging the fermion parity, then ${\cal B}[g]$ and ${\cal B}[-g]$ differ by a $\bZ_2^{\cal B}$ orbifold \cite{Kapustin:2014gua,Karch:2019lnn}.
-In particular, the bosonic transition point ${\cal B}[0]$ is self-dual under the $\bZ_2^{\cal B}$ orbifold, which generalizes the notion of the Kramers-Wannier duality \cite{PhysRev.60.252,Monastyrsky:1978kp} to more general bosonic (non-spin) CFT than the Ising CFT.
+In particular, the bosonic transition point ${\cal B}[0]$ is self-dual under the $\bZ_2^{\cal B}$ orbifold, which generalizes the notion of the Kramers-Wannier duality \cite{PhysRev.60.252,Monastyrsky:1978kp,savit1980duality} to more general bosonic (non-spin) CFT than the Ising CFT.
 By exploiting our knowledge on the bosonic conformal manifold, we produce several examples of topological transitions for fermionic CFTs.

 The line of CFTs under consideration can also be realized by (1+1)$d$ lattice models where $\bZ_2^{\rm IFTO}$ is a symmetry of the models.
-But such a $\bZ_2^{\rm IFTO}$ symmetry has a 't Hooft anomaly and is not on-site in the lattice models.
-We can also realize the line of CFTs by the boundaries of (2+1)$d$ $\bZ_2$ topological order ({\it i.e.} $\bZ_2$ gauge theory), where $\bZ_2^{\rm IFTO}$ is the on-site symmetry of the 2+1 models that exchange the $\bZ_2$-charge $e$ and the $\bZ_2$-vortex $m$.
+But such a $\bZ_2^{\rm IFTO}$ symmetry has a 't Hooft anomaly and is not on-site in the lattice models.\footnote{On the lattice model, (In the bosonic model, the $\ZZ_2$ orbifold is realized by translation by half a site, mapping site degrees of freedom to link degrees of freedom.
+The simplest example is the Ising model.) } We can also realize the line of CFTs by the boundaries of (2+1)$d$ $\bZ_2$ topological order ({\it i.e.} $\bZ_2$ gauge theory), where $\bZ_2^{\rm IFTO}$ is the on-site symmetry of the 2+1 models that exchange the $\bZ_2$-charge $e$ and the $\bZ_2$-vortex $m$.
 In the above two families of CFTs with $\bZ_2^{\rm IFTO}$ symmetry, ${\cal F}[g]$ and ${\cal F}[-g]$ represent the two degenerate ground states from spontaneous $\bZ_2^{\rm IFTO}$-symmetry breaking.